Quality objectives for the Prostate Cancer Registry

 The proportion of patients with a free resection margin after pT2 tumour surgery is one of the quality measures, and something that has been followed closely in recent years.

-The hospital in Telemark, Skien, has had a negative change in 2022 from 14.7–25.8% non-free rand.
+The hospital in Telemark, Skien, has had a negative change in 2022 from 85.3–74.2 % non-free rand.
 The hospital has reviewed all patients by a non-free margin, and it turned out that almost all of them are in small lengths in apex.
 They take note of it and will adapt operational techniques accordingly.
 NB!
 These are small numbers and it takes little to make a statistical difference.
-The hospital will adapt surgical techniques, and results can only be described in next year's report.

-Innlandet Hospital, Hamar, has had a negative change from 12.5–17.9 % non-free rand.
+Innlandet Hospital, Hamar, has had a negative change from 87.5–82.1 % non-free rand.
 The surgeon has taken a closer look at the patients and pointed out that the majority have focal non-free rim.
 They also see that there is variation in pathology assessments (many of which of the patients have focal non-free rim; less than 3 mm.)
 Surgeons are also considering the use of nerve-sparing techniques to a greater extent.
+The results for 2023 show an improvement from 82.1 % to 84.3 % free rand.

-Since 2015 (formally 2017), pathologists at the Department of Pathology in Ålesund have had the main part of the education at St. Olavs Hospital.
-Compliance for 2022 has increased from 44% to 61% and this is considered a direct result of the training.
-The Academic Council will focus more on this indicator in the future, including quality assurance and potential focus on quality improvement.
+Pathologists at the department of pathology in Ålesund have since 2015 (formally 2017) had the main part of their education at St. Olav's hospital.
+For 2022, compliance has increased from 44% to 61% and this is considered a direct result of the training.

-In the annual report for 2021 , results for 5-year relative survival high-risk locally advanced prostate cancer showed that Telemark HF had a significantly lower survival rate.
-The hospital was given quality assurance lists and reviewed all the patients associated with the analysis.
-About half of the deaths were not related to the prostate cancer diagnosis.
-In particular, the hospital has reviewed the patients who died from their prostate cancer diagnosis to look at the various courses of the disease.
+In the 2021 annual report, Telemark HF had a significantly lower survival rate.
+The hospital received lists for quality assurance.
+The hospital went through all the patients belonging to the analysis.
+The hospital has especially reviewed the patients who died from their prostate cancer diagnosis to look at the different courses of the disease.

 Active efforts are being made to obtain Patient Reported Outcome Measures (PROMs).
 Adverse reactions after treatment are a factor of considerable importance when assessing the type of treatment and whether treatment should be initiated for the individual patient.